-MBA 682 Nonprofit Board Governance (2) MGMT 527 Funding and Grantsmanship (2)

-Operations Management and Logistics:

-The design and delivery of goods or services that meet changing customer expectations are the focus of this concentration.
-Successful organizations continuously strive to improve their new product development, operations and facilities planning.
-You may earn this concentration by selecting 12 or more quarter credit hours (students must successfully complete one of the two single asterisked courses):

 MSA 603 Cost Analysis, Profit Planning and Control (4)

 MBA 632 Supply Chain Management (4)\

 MBA 636 Transnational Management and Global Organizations (4)\

 MBA 641 Information Technology Management (4)\\

-MGMT 558 Service Management (2)

-MGMT 571 Labor Relations (2)

 \\Note that if MBA 641 is chosen by the student as a required course, it cannot apply to the concentration.

 Organizational Leadership:

 The practice of leadership has undergone revolutionary change during the last decade.
 Managing a for-profit or not-for-profit organization requires competence in the behavior sciences, which is the basis for this concentration.
 The courses listed below offer knowledge and skills for students to redesign the organization's work systems and create an effective leadership role for themselves.
-This concentration is earned by selecting 12 or more guarter credit hours from the list below:
+This concentration is earned by selecting 12 or more quarter credit hours from the list below:

 MBA 626 Strategic Business Communications (4)

 MBA 634 Strategy, Structure and Decision-Making (4)\

 MGMT 532 Organizational Development (4)

 MGMT 553 Organization Design (2)

 MGMT 557 Organizational Culture (2)

+MGMT 580 Group Dynamics (4)

 MGMT 581 Team Building (2)

 MGMT 582 Conflict Management (2)

 MGMT 585 High Performance Work Systems/Large Group Interventions (2)

 \Required

 Project Management:

 Project management is one of the world's most in-demand skill sets spanning all industries and sectors of business today.
 Project management leadership is a highly sought after skill as intense global competition demands that new projects and business development be completed on time and within budget.
 The courses listed below offer the student an understanding of organizational behavior as it relates to the individual, effective team building skills, conflict management and resolution, as well as skills to effectively manage the financial side of projects.
 This concentration is earned by selecting 12 or more quarter credit hours from the list below:

 MBA 634 Strategy, Structure and Decision-Making (4)

 MBA 683 Project Management (4)\

+MGMT 580 Group Dynamics (4)

+MGMT 581 Team Building (2)

+MGMT 582 Conflict Management (2)

+\Note that if MBA 683 is chosen by the student as a required course it cannot apply to the concentration.